-ICME does not offer guaranteed financial support for M.S. students and you should not plan on attending Stanford if such support is essential to you.
+ICME does not offer guaranteed financial support for MS students; you should not plan on attending Stanford if such support is essential to you.

 Stanford Graduate Fellowship

-The Stanford Graduate Fellowship is a prestigious, three-year University award and is intended for outstanding candidates in graduate study in science and engineering leading to the Ph.D.
-The fellowship is selectively awarded to entering graduate students who are pursuing a Ph.D. in ICME.
+The Stanford Graduate Fellowship is a prestigious, three-year University award intended for outstanding candidates in graduate study in science and engineering leading to the PhD.
+The fellowship is selectively awarded to entering graduate students who are pursuing a PhD in ICME.
 The award provides a quarterly stipend and tuition for 8-10 units per quarter for 12 quarters.
 Admitted students to the doctoral program are automatically considered for this fellowship.

 ICME highly recommends that students apply for fellowships from outside resources.
-The following are a selected list of external fellowships relevant to ICME students.
-Application deadlines for external fellowships are not controlled by ICME, so please be sure to learn about application timelines via the links provideed below:
+The following selected list of external fellowships may be relevant to ICME students.
+Application deadlines for external fellowships are not controlled by ICME; please be sure to learn about application timelines via the links provideed below:

-Research Assistantships (RAs) are available to continuing M.S. and Ph.D.
-Students, and more rarely, new graduate students.
+Research Assistantships (RAs) are available to continuing MS and PhD students, and more rarely, new graduate students.
 In most cases, assistantships are awarded by individual faculty who have the necessary research funding.
 Typically, students who have successfully arranged for an RA appointment have secured it by contacting a faculty member directly.
-A majority of Research Assistants are in the Ph.D. program; there are occasional RA appointments available for M.S. students.
+A majority of RAs are in the PhD program; there are occasional RA appointments available for MS students.

-Research assistants typically receive 8-10 units of tuition coverage and a monthly salary to cover living expenses (paid semi-monthly and subject to state and federal tax withholding) in exchange for 20 hours of work per week (50% RA).
-Some students opt to work fewer hours per week, and their salary and tuition benefits are adjusted accordingly.
-Information with regards to tuition rates is available from: Engineering Tuition Rates.
+Research Assistants typically receive 8-10 units of tuition coverage and a monthly salary to cover living expenses (paid semi-monthly and subject to state and federal tax withholding) in exchange for 20 hours of work per week (50% RA).
+Some students opt to work fewer hours per week; their salary and tuition benefits are adjusted accordingly.
+Information on tuition rates is available from: Engineering Tuition Rates.